addisonvinf/final-project-addisonvinf/README.md

 - Push or Sync to submit your work!

-# Type Castle - Terminal Game
+## Type Castle - Terminal Game
 * For my final project, I decided to make a text-based, turn-based RPG 'roguelite' terminal game.
+After learning about Object-Oriented Programming, I thought that Classes would be a useful tool for creating games that have different types of enemies with different stats and behaviors.
+With that in mind, I had the idea to create a turn-based RPG with roguelite elements, meaning playthroughs should vary from run to run.
+While thinking about different turn-based RPGs and how to implement a similar battle system, I realized that I actually haven't played a lot of RPGs.
+But from the few (one) I did play (Mario & Luigi Paper Jam), I remembered how much I enjoyed the parry system, making the typical gameplay loop more active and interesting.
+And so, I made it another goal to implement some kind of quick-time-event/ dodge mechanic into the gameplay.

+## Game Features
-* Gameplay features:
+* Game Features:
   - Working menus
   - Battle loop
-  - Linear dungeon progression
+  - Linear dungeon map
   - Shop system
   - Typing quick-time-events
   - Randomized enemies and boss fights

+## Gameplay

 * The main gameplay loop consists of the player entering a "Floor," that contains multiple enemy encounters, shops, and then a boss fight at the end.